allpix-squared/allpix-squared/src/modules/DepositionCosmics/README.md

 * `physics_list`: Geant4-internal list of physical processes to simulate, defaults to FTFP_BERT_LIV.
 More information about possible physics list and recommendations for defaults are available on the Geant4 website [@g4physicslists].
 * `enable_pai`: Determines if the Photoabsorption Ionization model is enabled in the sensors of all detectors.
 Defaults to false.
 * `pai_model`: Model can be **pai** for the normal Photoabsorption Ionization model or **paiphoton** for the photon model.
 Default is **pai**.
 Only used if *enable_pai* is set to true.
 * `charge_creation_energy` : Energy needed to create a charge deposit.
-Defaults to the energy needed to create an electron-hole pair in silicon (3.64 eV, [@chargecreation]).
+Defaults to the energy needed to create an electron-hole pair in the respective sensor material (e.g. 3.64 eV for silicon sensors, [@chargecreation]).
 * `fano_factor`: Fano factor to calculate fluctuations in the number of electron/hole pairs produced by a given energy deposition.
-Defaults to 0.115 [@fano].
+Defaults are provided for different sensor materials, e.g. a value of 0.115 for silicon [@fano].
 * `max_step_length` : Maximum length of a simulation step in every sensitive device.
 Defaults to 1um.
 * `range_cut` : Geant4 range cut-off threshold for the production of gammas, electrons and positrons to avoid infrared divergence.
 Defaults to a fifth of the shortest pixel feature, i.e. either pitch or thickness.
 * `cutoff_time` : Maximum lifetime of particles to be propagated in the simulation.
 This setting is passed to Geant4 as user limit and assigned to all sensitive volumes.
 Particles and decay products are only propagated and decayed up the this time limit and all remaining kinetic energy is deposited in the sensor it reached the time limit in.
 Defaults to 221s (to ensure proper gamma creation for the Cs137 decay).